 Todd Gagne at Ibbaka frames it precisely: "For the first time in twenty years, software companies have to care about marginal cost again."
 The corollary: if cost scales with usage, price must scale with usage.

-CAC payback periods calculated on revenue overstate the actual payback when a meaningful percentage of each dollar goes to compute.
+The downstream effects are everywhere once you look.
+CAC payback periods calculated on revenue overstate the actual payback when a meaningful slice of each dollar goes to compute.
 LTV models built on revenue rather than gross profit produce numbers that feel good and mean less.
-A 10x revenue multiple on an 80% margin business implies a very different valuation than the same multiple on a 50% margin business.
-Gross profit is the metric.
-Not because ARR is meaningless, but because ARR alone no longer tells you whether you have a viable business.
+A 10x revenue multiple on an 80% margin business implies a very different valuation than the same multiple at 50%.
+None of this makes ARR meaningless.
+It just means ARR alone no longer tells you whether you have a viable business.
+Gross profit does.

 Pricing Becomes a Weekly Decision

-Krzysztof Szyszkiewicz at Monetizely describes a pattern common among his clients: waking up to a monthly bill from Anthropic or OpenAI that is 2x higher than the previous month.
+Krzysztof Szyszkiewicz at Monetizely describes a pattern common among his clients: waking up to a monthly bill from Anthropic or OpenAI that's 2x higher than the previous month.
 When your largest cost input changes monthly, annual pricing reviews are too slow.

 Fynn Glover at Schematic puts it more precisely: "A credit cost.
 A usage limit.
 A model tier.
 An overage threshold.
 These are not annual pricing reviews.
 They are weekly operational decisions."

-DeepSeek dropped API prices 50% overnight when it released V3.2 in September 2025, bringing input token costs to $0.028 per million.
-Roughly one-tenth the cost of GPT-5 at $1.25 per million input tokens.
-Any AI company building on top of these models saw their cost-to-serve change in a single day.
+DeepSeek dropped API prices 50% overnight when it released V3.2 in September 2025, bringing input token costs to $0.028 per million, roughly one-tenth the cost of GPT-5 at $1.25 per million.
+Any AI company building on those models saw its cost-to-serve change in a single day.

 Traditional SaaS could set prices annually because the cost side was stable.
-AI companies operate in an environment where a provider drops prices 40%, a new model launches that is cheaper for your use case, or your largest customer doubles inference volume.
-Each event changes your margin structure.
-They happen quarterly, not annually.
+AI companies operate in an environment where a provider drops prices 40%, a cheaper model launches for your use case, or your largest customer doubles inference volume, and each event reshapes your margin structure.
+These things happen quarterly, not annually, and every one of them is effectively a pricing decision whether or not anyone priced it deliberately.
+The companies that iterate pricing fastest capture the most margin.
+The ones reviewing annually operate on stale data for eleven months of the year.

 The Model Cost Deflation Trap

 Companies waiting for model costs to solve their margin problem are making the same mistake as the SaaS companies in 2015 that assumed cloud costs would make on-premise competitive.
-The cost curve helps.
-It does not change the fundamental economics.
-AI products will always have meaningful marginal cost per user interaction.
-The operating model has to account for it.
+The cost curve helps, but it doesn't change the fundamental economics.
+AI products will always carry meaningful marginal cost per interaction, and the operating model has to account for it.

 What an AI-Native Operating Model Requires

-Margin-first measurement.
+Measurement comes first.
 Lead with gross profit, not ARR.
-Segment customers by profitability, not just size or growth rate.
-Gate growth spending on unit economics rather than CAC-to-LTV ratios calculated from revenue.
-Most dashboards and board decks still lead with ARR.
-Gross profit appears three slides deep, if at all.
+Segment customers by profitability, not just size or growth rate, and gate growth spending on real unit economics rather than CAC-to-LTV ratios calculated from revenue.
+Most dashboards and board decks still lead with ARR; gross profit appears three slides deep, if at all.

-Per-customer cost visibility.
-At 80% margins, you could afford not to know your cost-to-serve at the customer level.
-The buffer absorbed the variance.
-At 50%, the variance between your most profitable and least profitable customers can be the difference between sustainability and scaled losses.
-Per-customer, per-feature cost attribution is the foundation.
+Visibility is what makes the measurement possible.
+At 80% margins you could afford not to know your cost-to-serve at the customer level, because the buffer absorbed the variance.
+At 50%, the gap between your most and least profitable customers can be the difference between sustainability and scaled losses, so per-customer, per-feature cost attribution stops being a reporting nicety and becomes the foundation.

-Compensation redesign.
-Commission structures must reflect actual margin on deals, not revenue.
-Per-logo bonuses aligned to land-and-expand motions.
-Speed incentives that reduce sales cycle length.
-No multi-year deal premiums that lock in prices the business may need to change within months.
+Compensation is the next domino.
+Commission structures have to reflect actual margin on deals rather than revenue, which in practice means per-logo bonuses aligned to land-and-expand motions, speed incentives that shorten sales cycles, and no multi-year premiums that lock in prices the business may need to change within months.

-Weekly pricing cadence.
-Dynamic pricing is not a luxury for AI companies.
-When your largest cost input changes quarterly, pricing must follow.
-This requires tooling: cost monitoring, flexible billing, and pricing authority with the product team rather than locked in annual contracts.
+Then there's cadence.
+Weekly pricing iteration isn't a luxury for AI companies; when your largest cost input changes quarterly, pricing has to follow, and that requires cost monitoring, billing flexible enough to adjust without an engineering sprint, and pricing authority sitting with the product team instead of locked inside annual contracts.

-Accept the margin band.
-AI company margins will likely settle in the 55-65% range at maturity.
-Not 80%.
-The 80% margin era funded "grow now, optimize later."
-At 50%, there is no buffer.
-Every month of incorrect pricing compounds.
-The discipline of understanding costs and pricing accurately starts on day one, not at Series B.
+And finally, accept the band.
+AI company margins will likely settle around 55-65% at maturity, not 80%.
+The 80% era funded "grow now, optimize later."
+At 50% there is no buffer, every month of incorrect pricing compounds, and the discipline of understanding costs starts on day one rather than at Series B.

 Where This Lands